tdooms/bilinear-interp/superposition/geometry.md

 The plots above represent the 5 and 7 dimensional case, we can see that this represents the directions (orthogonally) without any bias.

 > I should think more about exactly what this means.

+## Why pentagons?

+These experiments show that models can learn every kind of 2D structure.
+However, when also training the projection, the models always settles on only representing 5 features in 2 dimensions.

+4: